Extended tour Chiapas + Oaxaca

 The dramatic cliffs and dry forests of Sumidero Canyon create unique habitats for many birds.
 We’ll look for Belted Flycatcher, Russet-crowned Motmot, White-throated Magpie-Jay, Blue, White Mockingbird, Bar-winged Oriole, Blue Seedeater, and many migratory birds.

-⏾ Third night at Tuxtla
+⏾ Third night in Tuxtla

 Day 3: Ocote Reserve and Arriaga road